Louis de Funès: Early life

-Louis de Funès was born on 31 July 1914 in Courbevoie, a Parisian suburb, to parents who hailed from Seville, Spain.
-Since the couple's families opposed their marriage, they eloped to France in 1904.
-His father, Carlos Luis de Funès de Galarza, was a nobleman whose mother descended from the Counts de Galarza (of Basque origin).
-His father's family was from Funes.
-He had been a lawyer in Spain, but became a diamond cutter upon arriving in France.
+Louis de Funès was born on 31 July 1914 in Courbevoie.
+His father, Carlos Luis de Funès de Galarza, was a nobleman whose family was from Funes, and whose mother descended from the Counts de Galarza (of Basque origin).
 His mother, Leonor Soto Reguera, was Galician, daughter to Galician lawyer Teolindo Soto Barro, of Portuguese descent.
+The couple met in Seville where, in the conservative environment of Restoration-era Spain, their families opposed their marriage; they eloped to France in 1904.
+Carlos Luis de Funès had been a lawyer in Spain, but became a diamond cutter upon arriving in France.

 Known to friends and intimates as "Fufu", De Funès spoke French, Spanish, and English.
 During his youth, he was fond of drawing and playing the piano.
 He was an alumnus of the Lycée Condorcet in Paris.
 He later dropped out, and his early life was rather inconspicuous; as a youth and young adult, De Funès held menial jobs, from which he was repeatedly fired.
 He became a bar pianist, working mostly as a jazz pianist in Pigalle, Paris, where he made his customers laugh each time he grimaced.
 He studied acting for one year at the Simon acting school, where he made some useful contacts, including Daniel Gélin, among others.
 In 1936, he married Germaine Louise Élodie Carroyer, with whom he had one child: a son named Daniel; the couple divorced in late 1942.
 Through the early 1940s, De Funès continued playing piano in clubs, thinking there was not much call for a short, balding, skinny actor.
 His wife and Daniel Gélin encouraged him until he managed to overcome his fear of rejection.
 His wife supported him in the most difficult moments and helped him to manage his career efficiently.